-The Chancellor, George Osborne, recently announced that a new £5m Medicine Technologies Catapult Centre is to be established at Alderley Park.
+The Chancellor, Philip Hammond, recently reiterated the Governments commitment to the establishment of a new £5m Medicine Technologies Catapult Centre at Alderley Park.
 The centre will bring together business with researchers with the aim of helping start-ups bring ideas to market.

 AstraZeneca currently occupies 100 acres at the Hurdsfield Industrial Estate on the eastern side of Macclesfield, as their second largest global manufacturing operation.
-2500 people are currently employed in activities including pharmaceutical development, manufacturing and packaging of tablets, syringes and other products, and ICT.500 R&D staff have recently relocated to the site from the countries former Alderley Park site.
+2,500 people are currently employed in activities including pharmaceutical development, manufacturing and packaging of tablets, syringes and other products, and ICT.

 The company is currently investing £120m in high-technology manufacturing at the site, securing the future of a unique capability in aseptic manufacture.
 The site is the home of the $1bn oncology product, Zoladex, which is supplied to all markets.
 Products from the site are distributed to 130 global markets and are estimated to account for 1% of the UK’s exports.